imagej/imagej.github.io/pages/Find_Peaks.md

   - Peak coordinates are logged according to the following layout:
     \[*X0,Y0*\]: Original data; \[*X1,Y1*\]: Maxima; \[*X2,Y2*\]: Minima
   - *Min. peak distance* can be used for peak width filtering
-  - Use *Scientific notation* and *Decimal places* in {% include bc content="Analyze|Set Measurements..." %} to improve the representation of values that are too big or too small to be displayed in the decimal form
+  - Use *Scientific notation* and *Decimal places* in

+{% include bc content='Analyze|Set Measurements...' %}

+`to improve the representation of values that are too big or too small to be displayed in the decimal form`

   - Find Peaks was initially though as a [complementary tool](Sholl_Analysis#Complementary_Tools "wikilink") for [Sholl Analysis](Sholl_Analysis "wikilink") but it that can be applied to